Dean Jones (actor): Television and film

 Guest stars for the premiere episode of The Dick Powell Show, "Who Killed Julie Greer?"
 Standing, from left: Ronald Reagan, Nick Adams, Lloyd Bridges, Mickey Rooney, Edgar Bergen, Jack Carson, Ralph Bellamy, Kay Thompson, Dean Jones.
 Seated, from left, Carolyn Jones and Dick Powell.

 Jones began as a contract performer for MGM, beginning with a small role as a soldier in Somebody Up There Likes Me (1956) and he later played disc jockey Teddy Talbot in the Elvis Presley film Jailhouse Rock (1957).
 He portrayed a soldier in both Imitation General (also 1957) with Glenn Ford and Never So Few (1959) with Frank Sinatra.
-He gave a powerful performance as an ex-con trying to reform (with Joe's help) on Bonanza Season 3 Episode 8 "The Friendship" which aired 11/11/1961.
+He gave a powerful performance as an ex-con trying to reform (with Joe's help) on Bonanza Season 3 Episode 8 "The Friendship" which aired on November 11, 1961.

 Jones subsequently starred in the NBC television sitcom Ensign O'Toole (1962–63), produced by Four Star Television, portraying an easygoing and inexperienced officer on a U.S. Navy destroyer.
 His costars included Jack Mullaney, Jack Albertson, Jay C. Flippen, Harvey Lembeck, and Beau Bridges.
 He also recorded a singing album, Introducing Dean Jones, for Valiant Records.

 As Ensign O'Toole was the lead-in show on NBC to Walt Disney's The Wonderful World of Color, Disney ordered a print of Jones' latest film Under the Yum Yum Tree to study.
 Disney signed Jones for Disney film productions beginning with That Darn Cat!.
 His performance was well-received.
 Jones continued with Disney for many years, starring in films such as The Ugly Dachshund (1966), Monkeys, Go Home!
 (1966), Blackbeard's Ghost (1968), The Horse in the Gray Flannel Suit (1968).
 The Love Bug (1969), The Million Dollar Duck (1971), Snowball Express (1972), The Shaggy D.A.
 (1976), and Herbie Goes to Monte Carlo (1977).